 Decision Clarity for Leadership Teams

 Most organizations don’t have strategy problems—they have decision clarity problems.
+Even good strategies fail when reality is unclear.

 Where decisions break down

 Most costly problems in organizations aren’t caused by bad people or bad strategy.
+They’re caused by incomplete, distorted, or blocked information.

-When reality doesn’t move cleanly:
+When reality isn’t seen or shared cleanly:

 decisions slow down or stall